Ayza69420/Pygame-editor/README.md

 *Escape (esc) again = Finish/End Changing*

-# To-do
+# Main To-do

 - ~~Add rect coloring in the menu~~
   - ~~Add filling~~
 - ~~Create Menu~~
 - ~~Create settings~~
 - Add text font changing
-- Create help website, and create a "?" hotkey for it that redirects to it
+- Create help site, and create a "?" hotkey for it that redirects to it
 - ~~Create Copy, paste and cut~~
 - ~~Ability to get everything's information on close~~
 - ~~Saving~~

+# Other To-Do

+- Giving each object a unique name
+- Multiple save slots